pablogsal/black-pycharm/README.md

 # black-pycharm

 ## General usage instructions
-* To use this plugin, [black](https://black.readthedocs.io/en/stable/) must be installed.
+* To use this plugin, [Black](https://black.readthedocs.io/en/stable/) must be installed.
-* By default, the plugin assumes that the black binary is `/usr/local/bin/black`.
+* By default, the plugin assumes that the Black binary is `/usr/local/bin/black`.

 ## Development instructions
 * Open the repository root folder with IntelliJ IDEA.